Student Mind Maps: Revealing the Remedial Needs of Struggling Writers

 Step Four:

-Finally, JT typed his paper and altered the font color to match the colored index cards.
-This helped him organized the correct details and examples under the best main idea.
-Once the paper was complete, JT cselected the whole document and change the font color back to black.
+Finally, JT began typing his paper.
+To maintain the visual clarity of his system, he changed the font color of each section to match the color of the corresponding index cards.
+This ensured that the correct details and examples were placed under the right main idea.
+Once his draft was complete, he simply selected the entire document and switched the text back to black.

 Cheers Erica